weizhou/weizhou.github.io/glimg/README.md

   - opacity: The value to multiply the incoming alpha channel for each pixel by (0.0 - 1.0, with 1.0 as the default)
 - GLImgLuminanceThresholdFilter: Pixels with a luminance above the threshold will appear white, and those below will be black
   - threshold: The luminance threshold, from 0.0 to 1.0, with a default of 0.5
-- GLImgAdaptiveThresholdFilter: Determines the local luminance around a pixel, then turns the pixel black if it is below that local luminance and white if above.
-This can be useful for picking out text under varying lighting conditions.
-  - blurRadiusInPixels: A multiplier for the background averaging blur radius in pixels, with a default of 4.
-- GLImgAverageLuminanceThresholdFilter: This applies a thresholding operation where the threshold is continually adjusted based on the average luminance of the scene.
-  - thresholdMultiplier: This is a factor that the average luminance will be multiplied by in order to arrive at the final threshold to use.
-By default, this is 1.0.

 - GLImgChromaKeyingFilter: For a given color in the image, sets the alpha channel to 0.
 This is similar to the ChromaKeyBlend, only instead of blending in a second image for a matching color this doesn't take in a second image and just turns a given color transparent.
   - thresholdSensitivity: How close a color match needs to exist to the target color to be replaced (default of 0.4)
   - smoothing: How smoothly to blend for the color match (default of 0.1)